-We have already seen two algorithms for classification:
+We have already seen a bunch of algorithms for classification.
+I want to recall two in particular:

 - 1. In nearest neighbor classification, we assign each new data point to the same class as the closest labeled vector, or exemplar (or example, to be slightly less fancy).
 This uses lots of memory (because we need to keep track of many vectors) and time (because we need to calculate lots of distances), but assumes next to nothing about the geometry of the classes. - 2.
 In prototype classification, we represent each class by a single vector, its prototype, and assign new data to the class whose prototype is closest.
 This uses little memory or computation time, but implicitly assumes that each class forms a compact (in fact, convex) region in the feature space.